 Siddharth joined Watsi on October 20th, 2013.
-Eleven months ago, Siddharth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Siddharth's most recent donation traveled 8,700 miles to support Alex, a seven-year-old boy from Tanzania, to fund corrective surgery so he can walk more easily and go to school.
+Two years ago, Siddharth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Siddharth's most recent donation traveled 8,200 miles to support Daniel, a bright 10-year-old student from Ethiopia, to fund hypospadias treatment so he can grow up healthy and return to school.

 Siddharth has funded healthcare for 69 patients in 13 countries.